hiveteams/Hive-Coding-Challenges/README.md

 Meteor includes all you'll really need for back-end.
 If your focus/specialty is back-end, make sure your app is secure, performant and follows best practices.
 Meteor is built on node.js and utilizes [fibers for a synchronous code style](https://www.eventedmind.com/feed/nodejs-introducing-fibers).

 ### Front-end
+Hive is built using Blaze.
+We don't have a preference on what front-end library you use here, so stick with whatever is most comfortable for you, or challenge yourself if you're up for it.

+##### Blaze (Handlebars-style templating)
+Meteor uses [Blaze](https://www.meteor.com/blaze) by default; Blaze is essentially a Meteor-flavored version of Handlebars templating.
+It's great for quickly building/prototyping, but requires a bit of discipline to keep clean.

 ##### React
-We recommend using [React](https://facebook.github.io/react/) as a framework on the front-end with Meteor.
+[React](https://facebook.github.io/react/) is supported as a front-end library with Meteor.
 Meteor provides a basic example of using [React with Meteor](https://www.meteor.com/tutorials/react/creating-an-app) if you're not familiar with it already.

-##### Blaze (Handlebars-style templating)
-**If you're not comfortable with React, that's okay.** While we'd prefer to see the front-end implemented with React, we know the learning curve can be steep especially for someone that hasn't used it before.
-Meteor uses [Blaze](https://www.meteor.com/blaze) by default; Blaze is essentially a Meteor-flavored version of Handlebars templating.

 ##### Angular
 As of Meteor 1.2, Angular is also supported.
 While this is our least preferred option, it is acceptable - [check out a sample Meteor app + tutorial](https://www.meteor.com/tutorials/angular/creating-an-app) if you need help getting started.